TikTok's Lash Backcombing Hack Made Mine Look Twice As Thick

 Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

-From Gel-Lys (lash extensions which are attached using gel and LED light) to the DIY lash lift involving nothing but Vaseline, it's fair to say that TikTok's beauty community is obsessed with all things eyelashes.
+From using an eye mask to lift lashes to using nothing but Vaseline, it's fair to say that TikTok's beauty community is obsessed with all things eyelashes.
 The mission is always to achieve long, full and fluttery lashes, which is exactly why one mascara trend in particular is racking up all the views right now.

 Enter: lash backcombing.